uyamazak/gcp-ssl-auto-renewer/README.md

 ```
 Check run messages and ssl certificates from web browser.

 if you want to use crontab.
-Use daily.sh template.
+Use daily.sh.sample
 ```
+% cp daily.sh.sample daily.sh
 % vim daily.sh
 ```

 ```